SebastianScherer88/bettmensch.ai/README.md

 ## SDK installation

-To install the python library `bettmensch_ai`:

-1. Clone this repository
-2. From the top directory, run `pip install ./sdk/`
+To install the python library `bettmensch_ai`, run `pip install ./sdk/` from the repository's top directory.

 You can now start authoring `Pipeline`s and start submitting `Flow`s.